Report on Mobility Services Trends Impacts and Related Policies

 Report on Assistive Technologies Trends Impacts and Related Policies

-D3.4 explores the trends and state of the art in Digital Assistive Technologies – the mobility options and ease of use for people with disabilities – in order to identify their potential impact on future mobility solutions.
-The pervasive nature of assistive technologies creates potential impact on all aspects of the life of users.
-In planning and promoting access to transport systems through AT those charged with implementation should seek to understand the broader impact of AT to ensure an equitable and consistent approach across domains.
-The present document seeks to guide the reader in understanding the potential impact of emerging technologies as experienced by people with disabilities in using current and emerging transportation for personal mobility.
+D3.4 explores the trends and state of the art in Digital Assistive Technologies in order to identify their potential impact on future mobility solutions.
+Assistive technologies have potential impact on all aspects of the life of users and in planning and promoting access to transport systems.
+Those charged with implementation should understand this opportunity to ensure an equitable and consistent approach across domains.

 Qualitative Insights report